Emily Tarrier from London City Calling believes cruise holidays are for everyone, even younger travellers in their 20s and 30s.

 Most people don’t realise how affordable cruises actually are.
 In fact, when I asked my friends how much they thought it would cost to take my 7 day Mediterranean cruise, the average guess was between £1,000 and £2,000.
 So as you can imagine they were pleasantly surprised to find out that they could take my trip for around £700-800pp (based on 2 people sharing).

-With this price covering 7-nights of luxury accommodation, all of your food and plenty of fun activities and quality entertainment on board, a cruise is great value for money and can actually work out cheaper than a week in a resort somewhere in the Mediterranean.
+With this price covering 7-nights of premium accommodation, all of your food and plenty of fun activities and quality entertainment on board, a cruise is great value for money and can actually work out cheaper than a week in a resort somewhere in the Mediterranean.